Property Investment · Last updated 2 June 2026

 Commercial Property in La Linea 2026: Shops, Offices and Investment Near the New Border

 Most attention on the La Linea property market focuses on residential apartments.
-But commercial property here is an underexplored opportunity, particularly with the July 2026 treaty reshaping the economic geography of the Campo de Gibraltar.
+Commercial property here is an underexplored opportunity, particularly with the July 2026 treaty reshaping the economic geography of the Campo de Gibraltar.
 This guide covers what is available, what it costs and who is actually buying commercial space in La Linea right now.

 Quick Summary

-- Key types available: retail units (locales comerciales), offices (oficinas), warehouses and industrial units (naves industriales)
+• Key types available: retail units (locales comerciales), offices (oficinas), warehouses and industrial units (naves industriales)

 Why Is Commercial Property in La Linea Interesting Right Now?